dotlang/language/doc/RFE.md

 ```
 Let's don't change it.
 It will only complicate the language, adding new notation or syntax.

-? - More thinking about type syste, subtyping, type equality and type aliasing and matching rules.
+Y - More thinking about type syste, subtyping, type equality and type aliasing and matching rules.
 `type A := B` means A is a new type that internally is exactly same as B.
 `type T` is an empty type or it is for `any`?
 If empty type, it does not have any value or representation.
 If it is any then it can represent anything.
 It should represent nothing (none).